 What Does This Mean?

 Securities that are not registered with the Securities and Exchange Commission are privately traded securities known as private placements.
 In addition to them being unregistered, these products are also not sold on any public securities exchanges.
 Because of this, there is a great potential for oversight when dealing in these products.
-Many brokers like Jed Tinder take advantage of how poorly regulated private placements are and misrepresent them as safe and low risk.
+Many less than scrupulous securities brokers take advantage of how poorly regulated private placements are and misrepresent them as safe and low risk.

 The truth about private placements is that they are incredibly speculative and illiquid.
 They are rarely suitable for any investor, and should certainly never be recommended to investors with more conservative investment objectives or a lessened financial situation.
 Despite this, many brokers continue to push these products onto unsuspecting investors because of the incredibly high commissions they receive when the transaction is executed.
 Brokers can receive up to 10 percent of an investor’s principal investment when an investor purchases a private placement on their recommendation.
 This excessively high commission, compounded with other upfront fees, makes it almost impossible for the investor to see a profit under anything other than exceptional market conditions.